CHIEF MARKET ANALYST

-Respected for his candid and direct market commentary, Michael is a well-known face on both financial and mainstream TV, appearing regularly on BBC News, Bloomberg, CNBC, CNN, Fox Business and several other outlets in the UK, North America and the Middle East.
+With over 30 years' experience in the financial markets, Michael is respected for his candid and direct market commentary.
+He's a well-known face on both financial and mainstream TV, appearing regularly on BBC News, Bloomberg, CNBC, CNN, Fox Business and several other outlets in the UK, North America and the Middle East.

-His primary focus is on providing technical and fundamental analysis on the daily movements in financial markets, as well as research articles focused on topical financial and economic issues.
-Michael also participates in regular trading webinars for clients, and delivers seminars across the country, catering for varying levels of experience.
+His primary focus is on providing fundamental and technical analysis on the daily movements in financial markets, as well as research articles focused on topical financial and economic issues.
+Michael also participates in regular trading webinars for clients, and has delivered seminars across the country.

 With his background in FX trading, Michael spent six years trading currencies, with a particular emphasis on charting and technical analysis.
 Before joining CMC Markets, he spent over 12 years delivering technical analysis education and support to experienced traders, private investors, corporate and retail clients, for a market data company.